In 2013, after an unsuccessful year to find a permanent job, I went back to old ways, i.e., freelancing.

-In the times we live, I was mildly surprised the preference given to ‘experts’, ‘specific skillsets’ than looking at a profile in its entirety.
-Nevertheless, it was a lesson and I understood, “if I must get a job for my skill sets, and experience, I won’t find it looking at a job description.
+In the times we live, I was mildly surprised by the preference given to ‘experts,’ ‘specific skillsets’ than looking at a profile in its entirety.
+Nevertheless, it was a lesson, and I understood, “if I must get a job for my skill sets and experience, I won’t find it looking at a job description.
 I had to create one.”

 Freelancing = travelling in my line of work.
-To me, working in different projects as a freelancer accelerated my ‘learning curve’ and that became my definition of ‘growth’.
+Working on different projects as a freelancer accelerated my ‘learning curve’ and became my definition of ‘growth.’

 However, in mid-2014, I was in a fix.

 “Oh, wait, I will miss the journey of the birth of our child.”